Short film: History

+One of the movies' oldest short-subject formats was the adventure serial, first established in 1912.
+A serial generally ran for 12 to 15 chapters, 15 to 20 minutes each.
+Every episode ended with the hero or heroine trapped in a life-threatening situation; audiences would have to return the following week to see the outcome.
+These "chapter plays" remained popular through the 1950s, although both Columbia and Republic Pictures were now making them as cheaply as possible, reusing action highlights from older serials and connecting them with a few new scenes showing identically dressed actors.
+Even after Republic quit making serials in 1955 and Columbia stopped in 1956, faithful audiences supported them and the studios re-released older serials through the mid-1960s.
+The 1964 revival of Columbia's Batman serial resulted in a media frenzy, spurring a new Batman TV series and a wave of Batman merchandise.

+With the rise of television, the commercial live-action short was virtually dead; most studios canceled their live-action series in 1956.
+Only The Three Stooges continued making two-reel comedies; their last was released in 1959.
+Short films had become a medium for student, independent, and specialty work.

 Cartoon shorts had a longer life, due in part to the implementation of lower-cost limited animation techniques and the rise of television animation, which allowed shorts to have both theatrical runs and a syndication afterlife.
 Warner Bros., one of the most prolific of the golden era, underwent several reorganizations in the 1960s before exiting the short film business in 1969 (by which point the shorts had been in televised reruns for years).
 MGM continued Tom and Jerry (first with a series of poorly-received Eastern European shorts by Gene Deitch, then a better-received run by Warner Bros. alumnus Chuck Jones) until 1967, and Woody Woodpecker lasted to 1972; the creative team behind MGM's 1940s and 1950s cartoons formed Hanna-Barbera Productions in 1957, mainly focusing on television.
 The Pink Panther was the last regular theatrical cartoon short series, having begun in 1964 (and thus having spent its entire existence in the limited animation era) and ended in 1980.
 By the 1960s, the market for animated shorts had largely shifted to television, with existing theatrical shorts being syndicated to television.